matrix-research-inc/structio/docs/design.md

 ## Known gaps

-**Float writing was the one real gap.** It used to run Ryu, at 26-39% of Glaze. `num/zmij.rs` is a port of the algorithm Glaze itself uses, which roughly doubled float write throughput and moved it to 66-71% of Glaze.
-That is now in line with the rest of the library rather than an outlier.
+**Float writing is the widest gap.** It used to run Ryu, at 26-39% of Glaze. `num/zmij.rs` is a port of the algorithm Glaze itself uses, which roughly doubled float write throughput.
+Floats remain the widest write gap in [performance.md](performance.md).

 The idea worth carrying: Ryu brackets the value in base ten and divides digits away until the interval stops admitting an answer, which is a data-dependent chain of 64-bit divisions.
 It is slowest on exactly the values real documents are full of, since an exact short decimal like `5.0` arrives with fifteen redundant digits.
 Zmij instead produces a fixed-width significand from one 128x64 multiply, holds one extra digit back, and lets the rounding test say whether that digit is needed.
 Trailing zeros then fall out of a leading-zeros count over the digit bytes rather than a loop, so the cost is the same for every input.